 First Eagle Separate Account Management, LLC ("FESAM"), a wholly owned subsidiary of FEIM, and a registered investment adviser, acts as investment adviser to a retail separately managed account or "wrap fee" business.
 The strategies FESAM currently offers for its separate account business are executed by substantially the same investment teams that provide investment advisory services to FEIM's Global Value, International Value, U.S. SMID Cap and U.S. Dividend Equity Strategy clients, but differ in important ways, potentially including differences in the types of securities purchased, in management and brokerage fees, in minimum account size and in trade execution.
 Since its creation in 2020, FESAM has expanded to offer more strategies that mirror other FEIM strategies and will likely continue to do so.
 While the separate account business is developing, FEIM has an incentive to build its profile, which may create an incentive to allocate a disproportionate share of opportunities and other resources to clients of that business relative to its current assets under management.
 Because FESAM's clients' trades will be executed in largely the same portfolio companies as those held by FEIM's clients, under some circumstances, FESAM's trading could negatively impact the prices or timing of trades on behalf of FEIM's clients.
-While FEIM and FESAM operate their portfolio management functions together, they maintain largely separate trading processes due to limitations related to differences in clients and/or investment strategies and business structures.
+While FEIM and FESAM operate their portfolio management functions together, with the exception of certain separate accounts managed for FESAM by FEIM's High Yield Municipal Investment Team which handles all trading for those accounts (and which trades are subject to FEIM's policies and procedures), they maintain largely separate trading processes due to limitations related to differences in clients and/or investment strategies and business structures.
 The separate trading processes are designed to limit the awareness of participants in either process as to the precise timing or method of execution of a particular trade made in the other process.
 FESAM maintains policies and procedures under which it may determine that certain trades be traded away from the Sponsor or Designated Broker and may route such trades to FEIM's trading desk, in which case those trades would be subject to FEIM's trading policies and procedures.
 It is possible that the process separation procedures may not be effective in accomplishing their goal of mitigating potential conflicts of interest and avoiding any actual or perceived misuse of trading information, which in turn could have adverse effects on clients and on the reputation of FEIM.
 See Item 12 - Brokerage Practices for more information about the separate trading processes of FEIM and FESAM, and other policies and procedures established relating thereto.